wafibismail/TDD-React_Jest_Enzyme/README.md

   const personList = appWrapper.find(PersonList);

   expect(personList.props().people).toEqual(appWrapper.state().people);
-  // where props is the function that gets the people prop
+  // where props is the function that gets properties of personList, and in this case we use it to get plople
-  // and which is equal to the peole on state
+  // and which should be equal to the people on state });
-});
 ```